Understanding DTI Ratios in Arkansas

 The debt-to-income ratio is the single most important metric lenders use to evaluate loan applications.
 It compares your total monthly debt payments to your gross monthly income.
 Two versions matter: the front-end ratio (housing costs only) and the back-end ratio (all monthly debt obligations).

-In Arkansas, with a median household income of $52,000/year and a median home price of $195K, the price-to-income ratio is 3.8×.
-This is at or below the traditional 4× guideline, indicating relatively accessible housing in Arkansas.
+In Arkansas, with a median household income of $62,106/year and a median home price of $253K, the price-to-income ratio is 4.1ร.
+This is above the traditional 4ร guideline, putting moderate pressure on affordability in Arkansas.

 DTI Thresholds Explained